|Based in||British Virgin Islands|

 Split tunneling allows you to select which apps will go through the VPN tunnel and which can bypass the VPN to the regular (unencrypted) internet.

-This feature can be found in the settings area of the Windows and Mac OS clients.
+This feature can be found in the settings area of the VPN client.
 By default, all traffic and applications are routed through the VPN.
 In the settings, you can select three different options:

 - All apps use the VPN

 - Do not allow selected apps to use the VPN

 - Only allow selected apps to use the VPN

 If you click the second or third options, a pop-up window appears, allowing you to select the specific apps.

 This is also really useful with routers, because it allows you to select specific devices and/or websites to bypass the VPN.

 The ExpressVPN mobile apps I tested on Android and iOS performed well.

 ExpressVPN is one of the best options for both Android and iOS, allowing you to use the OpenVPN protocol for secure tunneling.
 Most VPN providers are limited with the VPN protocols they offer on mobile devices, particularly with iOS.